Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 #### Testing

+Ensure you run `azd env set AZURE_USE_AUTHENTICATION` to enable the login UI once you have setup the two Azure AD apps before you deploy or run the application.
+The login UI will not appear unless all [required environment variables](#environment-variables-reference) have been setup.

 In both the chat and ask a question modes, an optional **Use oid security filter** and **Use groups security filter** will appear.
 The oid (User ID) filter maps to the `oids` field and the groups (Group ID) filter maps to the `groups` field in the search index.
 Use the optional scripts included in the sample to manage values for these fields.

 It's possible that your tenant admin has placed a restriction on consent to apps with [unverified publishers](https://learn.microsoft.com/azure/active-directory/develop/publisher-verification-overview).
 In this case, only admins may consent to the client and server apps, and normal user accounts are unable to use the login system until the admin consents on behalf of the entire organization.